DanielReddJones/whoisthisjoker.com/content/post/new_theme.md

 I ditched TUIkit.
 It had only one example, there was almost no documentation anywhere, and after several months trying to work with it I gave up and switched to Cursive, with Termion as the back end.

 I chose this crate because it not only has LOTS of documentation...like really, a lot...and I can choose several backends.
 The default backend was ncurses which...yuck.
+NCurses, if you are unfamiliar with it, is extremely unsafe to use and I have to run my functions in unsafe mode for it to work.
 If I have to run Rust in unsafe mode, I might as well use C instead.
 No point in dealing with the frustrations of Rust if Im just going to use an unsafe library anyway.

-Termion had lots of documentation itself in addition to Cursive's documentation.
+Termion had lots of documentation itself in addition to Cursive's documentation which is why I chose it as the backend instead of the other options.
+Plus I don't expect that any end-users will have to install anything themselves to get it running, which is not the case for Ncurses.
+With Ncurses, you have to have it installed to have any programs using it run.
+Not so with Termion.

 It looks like a DOS program, which is good because that's what I wanted.